 Timeline

+Is this here now a second attempt of the previous write-up and then later a third?
+That is very confusing.
+Can we only have on live-version we are editing?

 Deploying Expert-guided AI Systems that Continuously Adapt to Consumer Behavior

-India invests close to USD 4 billion a year in the National Health Mission in order to support women and child development schemes, a significant portion of which is intended to support a cadre of last mile health workers, called the Accredited Social Health Activists (ASHAs), that deliver care directly to pregnant women in underserved communities and assist them in receiving medical checkups.
+India invests close to USD 4 billion a year in the National Health Mission in order to support women and child development schemes, a significant portion of which is intended to support a cadre of last-mile health workers, called the Accredited Social Health Activists (ASHAs), that deliver care directly to pregnant women in underserved communities and assist them in receiving medical checkups.

 State-wide partnerships are designed to allow nonprofits to lead technological interventions to support the work of ASHA workers and advance health outcomes for underserved communities in rural India.
 Co-PI Raman is a Board Member at an organization called SimPPL that has worked with a nonprofit to deliver technological tools that digitize healthcare survey data collection without relying on internet access for 116 care workers serving 16 blocks in the Jalgaon district of Maharashtra.
 PI Mazar is an advisor to SimPPL Founder and postdoc, Dr. Swapneel Mehta, who will serve as a Research Engineer in this project.